 How do you connect a PICkit 3 to a PIC Microcontroller?

 You can only connect the PICKit 3 to PIC microcontrollers that support In-circuit serial programming.
 Next, you need to find the microcontrollers ICSPDAT, VPP/VDD/VSS, Ground (GRND/GND), and ICSPCLK pins.
 Thus, you cannot use the PICKit 3 with just any development board.
-We recommend that you consult your microcontroller’s manual if you struggle to find these pins.
+We recommend you consult your microcontroller’s manual if you struggle to find these pins.
 Every microcontroller is different.
 For instance, Arduino’s range of circuit boards differs from STMicroelectronics’ offerings.

 Nevertheless, once you locate the pins, you can connect the corresponding pin from the microcontroller to PICKit 3.
 However, the connection will depend on whether you plan to program or debug the Microcontroller.